The Guide

 Shanghai American School is one of the oldest international schools in China, founded in 1912, and operates two campuses: Puxi (Minhang) and Pudong.
 Around 2,700 students from Pre-K through Grade 12 attend across both sites.
 Its IB Diploma average of 35 in 2024, alongside an AP pass rate of 94% at the 3-or-above threshold, puts it among the stronger American schools in Asia.

 Fees for 2025-2026 run from CNY 246,000 for Pre-K to CNY 304,100 for High School, with a one-time entry fee of CNY 28,000-33,000 and a CNY 32,000 enrolment fee.
-Non-profit status and genuine community continuity across decades gives it a stability that some of the newer branded schools lack.
-Families on American corporate packages, or with children already in the US curriculum, often find this the straightforward choice.
+Non-profit status and community continuity across decades give it a stability the newer branded schools lack.
+Families on American corporate packages, or with children already in the US curriculum, often default to it.

 Concordia International School Shanghai